 The Form W-4 tells your employer how much money to withhold from your paycheck for federal income taxes.
 You need to fill out a W-4 anytime you start a new job.
 You should also update the form when you experience major changes that affect your taxes, like when you marry or have a child.
-The streamlined form has only five steps total, and many taxpayers won’t need to pay attention to steps 2 through 4.
+The streamlined form has only five steps total, and many taxpayers won’t need to worry about steps 2 through 4.

 Photo credit: IRS.gov, ©iStock.com/mediaphotos, ©iStock.com/PeopleImages